mbarnig/InteractiveAvatarNextJSDemo/README.md

 ## coming soon
 #### BMMA : Braddel mat mengem Avatar
-Use the microphone to speak with my Avatar in luxembourgish ; luxembourgish text and speech answer with my voice.
+Use the microphone to chat with my Avatar in luxembourgish on OpenAI ; luxembourgish text and speech answer with my voice.
 Github Repo :
 Huggingface Space :